and Joint Replacement Dr. James W. Cahill • Dr. David A. Porter • Dr. Paul E. Kovatis • Dr. Michael C. Distefano

 Shoulder Labral Tear Surgery in Hackensack, NJ

 Dr. James Cahill is fellowship trained in sports medicine and has over 20 years of experience in orthopedic surgery, including labral tear surgery.
 He also works with many worker’s compensation organizations throughout New Jersey, including Bergen Risk, Horizon Casualty Services, Liberty Mutual, and Fireman’s Fund to help patients with work-related shoulder injuries get back to work safely and effectively.
-If you would like to learn more, or want to schedule an appointment with Dr. Cahill, please call our office at (201) 489-0022.
+Dr. David Porter is also fellowship trained in sports medicine, and has experience working with several sports teams, including professional-level teams.
+If you would like to learn more, or want to schedule an appointment with Dr. Cahill or Dr. Porter, please call our office at (201) 489-0022.